replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     Replace `FILENAME` with the name of the kURL air gap `.tar.gz` file.

     :::note
-    You can construct the URL for the air gap bundle by prefixing the URL path for online installations, as described in [Install in an Online Environment](#install-in-an-online-environment) above, with `/bundle` and adding `.tar.gz` to the end.
+    You can construct the URL for the air gap bundle by prefixing the URL path for online installations with `/bundle` and adding `.tar.gz` to the end.
+For more information, see [Install in an Online Environment](#install-in-an-online-environment).
     :::

 1. Install the application with the application `.airgap` bundle: